 8. Observe the School Staff

 Ask to sit-in during a class session and observe the tone the teacher uses with the kids.
-When speaking to the children, the teacher should get down so that she is on the same eye-level with the kids.
+When speaking to the children, the teacher should get down to be on the same eye-level with the kids.

-This helps maintain a connection between the two of them and the child will feel a lot safer (source).
+This helps maintain a connection between the two of them and the child will feel a lot safer.
 The children will feel free to talk openly without fear of intimidation.

 You can tell a lot about a person’s attitude toward their job by the way they speak.
 A teacher is no different.